crustio/Crust-Grants-Program/applications/switchswap.md

 <img src="https://ipfs.io/ipfs/QmancaZnBm6utimvHasa6jdcibRnFDa4LKwQN1JtdZ3aZ7" width="400" />
 <img src="https://ipfs.io/ipfs/QmYism4P37qHUnvYzs3DPBSZqinXovvW2Az9QWXehfKRWp" width="400" />

-### **Type 3: With Switchswap NFT Card, without author registration**
+### **Type 3: With switchswap NFT Card, without author registration**
 This type of NFT is used to register anonymous files which don't require author registration.
 The file could be image/video/article/software/etc...

-This NFT can be used to replace NFT type 1 to offer higher quality NFT.
+This NFT can be used to replace NFT type 1 to offer high quality NFT.
 In this case, the NFT Card can be considered as the representation of NFT type 1.
-If others want to access the actual content of NFT, they can scan the QR code or access it by its CID.
+If others want to access the actual content of NFT, they can scan the QR code or access by its CID.

 <img src="https://ipfs.io/ipfs/QmbchXePzUNJS6GyV8nkRZ2LJrqLca8dbYBzXJg6erp56C" width="400" />
 <img src="https://ipfs.io/ipfs/QmSb81yb47uu3ZqqDCh3JKHxp8a4BUUSbKJBKFhXDqKga1" width="400" />
 <img src="https://ipfs.io/ipfs/QmWm5vhrYyDL2jvRwhDfVX4sRyneFsYMbtozcUopnQ8pav" width="400" />
 <img src="https://ipfs.io/ipfs/QmUx3c8zAJPUhFni4kS556tyWXUC5CyTD7NgqAnBknbKR4" width="400" />

-### **Some QR Code style user can used in their NFT Card**
+### **Some QR Code styles that user can use in their NFT Card**

 ![QR1](https://ipfs.io/ipfs/QmUG7qxZXwcFWwDBJo34FNR4nWVLqxiEF4E1R1d88VCj3R)